-Some of you know that I recently narrowed down my wedding business to a specific clientele and with that I also re-branded my wedding planning business.
-For me I knew I wanted draw a certain type of bride and groom.
+Some of you know that I recently narrowed down my wedding business to a specific clientele and with that, I also re-branded my wedding planning business.
+For me, I knew I wanted to draw a certain type of bride and groom.
 My ideal client loves the outdoors and adventure.
 The couple wants to create more of a wedding experience than keep with traditions.
-And typically my couples aren't afraid to get a dirty, are laid back and value adventures more than things.
+And typically my couples aren’t afraid to get dirty, are laid back, and value adventures more than things.

 Finding Leah to help me with a new logo design and to narrow down my business vision was a big blessing!
 And because she was such a help to me I wanted to share the process with you and introduce you to her.
 So below is her wedding business branding tips and ideas.

-Hi y’all!
+Hi, y’all!
 My name is Leah and my new friend Caroline asked me to write up some tips and things to keep in mind when branding a wedding business.
 These are the same things that I went through with Caroline to develop her new logo!
-Let’s break it down to three main points.
+Let’s break it down into three main points.

 FIRST, IDENTIFY WHAT MAKES YOU STAND OUT